Ākonga complaints procedure

 • Ākonga Whai Kaha | Disabled learner.

-All Parties: All parties involved in the complaint such as the Complainant, Student Advocates, Student President, Legal Counsel, Student Complaints Officer (studentcomplaint@unitec.ac.nz), Respondent, Investigator, International Student Support Services, People and Culture Business Partner, and the Executive or relevant manager.
+All Parties: All parties involved in a complaint such as the Complainant, Student Advocate, Student President, Legal Counsel, Student Complaints Officer, Respondent, Investigator, International Student Support Services, People and Culture Business Partner, and the Executive or relevant manager

 Complaints Officer: